Eclipse-Development/coldjs/README.md

 # What is coldJS?

-A user friendly wapper of discord.js lib for a fresh start in bot developing.
+A user friendly wrapper of discord.js lib for a fresh start in bot developing.

 ## What we have?